 To intensify the banana-iness of this bread, I take three large, ripe bananas and slice them in half.
 Warm the slightest amount of butter in a pan over med-high heat, and add the slices.
 It may only up to a minute or two per side to get those lovely sugars to begin to crust up nice and golden.
 Check both sides and then remove to mash them up.
 The aroma that hits your nose as you do this is brilliant.
 I also add black walnut bitters to this recipe.
 In fact, I’ll sneak bitters into almost anything.
 They seem to heighten the flavours of everything they come in contact with.
 I like the assortment that Fee Brothers produces.
 And as I was recently perusing Yotam Ottolenghi’s Plenty More cookbook, it was a joy to hear how he described taking his banana bread, toasting a slice, and then drizzling it with tahini and honey.
 Call it a day.
 Or at least breakfast!

-- 2 cups of walnuts
+- 2 cups walnuts

-- 3 large ripe bananas, sliced lengthwise
+- 3 large ripe bananas sliced lengthwise

-- 1 1/4 cups (275 grams) dark brown sugar
+- 1 1/4 cups (275 g) brown sugar

-- 3 eggs, beaten
+- 3 large eggs beaten

-- 1/2 cup plus 1.5 tbsp (140 ml) whole milk
+- 1/2 cup plus 1.5 tbsp (140 ml total) whole milk

-- 5 tbsp (70 ml) sunflower oil
+- 5 tbsp (70 ml) avocado oil

-- 2 cups plus 3.5 tbsp (275 gram) AP flour
+- 2 cups plus 3.5 tbsp (275 g total) AP flour

 - 1 tsp baking soda